 HyangWonJeong in Gyeongbokgung, Seoul

-Independence Movement Day is a public holiday in South Korea.
-It is always celebrated on 1 March.
+Also known as March 1 Movement Day, Independence Movement Day is a public holiday in South Korea.
+It is always celebrated on 1st March.

 Locally called 'Samil Jeol', Independence Movement day commemorates a nation-wide independence movement which took place in 1919 in protest against colonisation by Japan.

-The Protestors demonstrated against the Japanese occupation (Samil means "three-one," signifying third month, first day) which occurred in 1910, depriving Koreans of many freedoms.
+On 1 March 1919 (Samil means "three-one," signifying third month, first day), protesters demonstrated against the Japanese occupation which began in 1910, depriving Koreans of many freedoms.

-the March 1 movement was a turning point; an estimated 2 million people took to the streets in peaceful demonstrations and a Declaration of Independence was read at a rally in Seoul.
+The March 1 movement was a turning point; an estimated two million people took to the streets in peaceful demonstrations and a Declaration of Independence was read at a rally in Seoul.

 Independence leaders formed a provisional government abroad.